-Not applicable to Surface Headphones.
+Not applicable to Surface Headphones or Surface Earbuds.
 See Packing and shipping instructions for Surface devices.

 Store repair information is only applicable to those countries with Microsoft Store locations.

 If you need to send your Surface in for service, there are a few things you need to do first.

 What happens to the data on my Surface?

 If you send your Surface to our service center, everything on it is erased.
 For details, see FAQ: Protecting your data if you send your Surface in for service.

 For information about backing up your files, see Back up and restore your files.

 Microsoft is not responsible for the loss of data during servicing.

 If your bring your device in to be repaired at a Microsoft Store location, our trained Service Advisors will evaluate your device and provide the available service options.
 We encourage you to backup all of your data before bringing your device to a Microsoft Store location for service.